 Some of the benefits of being an NUJ member include:

-- NUJ Student press card
+- NUJ student press card

 - membership of your local NUJ branch

-- networking conferences and events
+- networking events and conference

 - career information and advice